sindresorhus/awesome/readme.md

 - [Earth](https://github.com/philsturgeon/awesome-earth#readme) - Find ways to resolve the climate crisis.
 - [Naming](https://github.com/gruhn/awesome-naming#readme) - Naming things in computer science done right.
 - [Biomedical Information Extraction](https://github.com/caufieldjh/awesome-bioie#readme) - How to extract information from unstructured biomedical data and text.
+- [Tools For Open Source Maintainers](https://github.com/WOSPM/tool-list#readme) - The list of tools and resources that can be found useful by open source project maintainers.

 ## Related